aiven/devportal/docs/products/opensearch/howto/opensearch-search-and-python.rst

                         }
                       }
                     }
-      resp = client.search(index=INDEX_NAME, body=query_body)
-      log_titles(resp)

 You can run yourself the code to explore the ``match`` function.
-For example, if you want to find spring recipes in the title:
+For example, if you want to find out recipes with the name "Spring" on it:

 .. code-block:: shell

-  python search.py match "title" "Spring"
+  python search.py match title Spring
   [
     'Spring Fever ',
     'Spring Rolls ',